Frequently Asked Questions

 Financial Aid, Institutional Scholarships and Grants

 What about financial aid that Jefferson students receive for Summer 2019 classes?
 Will it be affected?

 Summer funding normally is part of what you received the previous academic year, so it should not be affected.
 If you have funding specific to the summer semester, we will work with you directly.

 With Jefferson being private, a lot of independent, private scholarships are offered to bring the costs down.
 Will that money be lost for the fall of 2019?
 Also, what will happen to VTAG?

 The institutional aid that students get from Jefferson will be maintained.
 However, VTAG will not be available to students since Radford is a public institution.
-Radford plans to work to reduce the cost of tuition and fees for Roanoke students by at least 10 percent in the first year, which will help mitigate the loss of VTAG.
-And we are exploring other ways to further reduce out-of-pocket costs.
+Radford plans to work to reduce the cost of tuition for Roanoke students in a majority of undergraduate programs by at least 10 percent in the first year, which will help mitigate the loss of VTAG.
+And, we are exploring other ways to further reduce out-of-pocket costs.

 Will Roanoke institutional scholarships be available to all Radford students or just those in Roanoke?